OCC Conservation &

 Year Awarded To Summary

-2024 Jenny Decker The OCC is delighted to announce that a Challenge Grant has been awarded to Jenny Decker - a solo sailor battling a neurodegenerative disease and aiming to circumnavigate while she can.
+2024 Jenny Decker Adventure Grant of £5,000 to a solo sailor battling a neurodegenerative disease and aiming to circumnavigate while she can.
 Read more

-2023 The Novara One Planet Project Aims to connect people to the impacts of climate change through science, education, art and adventure.
+2023 The Novara One Planet Project Conservation Grant of £3,000 to connect people to the impacts of climate change through science, education, art and adventure.
 Read more

-2021 Thierry & Barbara Courvoisier, sv Gaia Established a program called ‘Science et Voile Avec Gaia’, (Science and Sailing with Gaia).
+2021 Thierry & Barbara Courvoisier, sv Gaia Conservation Grant of £3,000 to establish a program called ‘Science et Voile Avec Gaia’, (Science and Sailing with Gaia).
 Read more

-2021 Juho Karhu & Sohvi Kangasluoma, sv Sylvia Planned an Arctic Expedition, leaving from Finland for Greenland, where they would overwinter with their sailboat frozen into the ice.
+2021 Juho Karhu & Sohvi Kangasluoma, sv Sylvia Adventure Grant of £3,000 for an Arctic Expedition, leaving from Finland for Greenland, where they would overwinter with their sailboat frozen into the ice.
 Read more

-2020 Greg Landreth & Keri Pashuk, sv Saoirse Undertake “adventurous” sailing expeditions to the Antarctic Peninsula.
+2020 Greg Landreth & Keri Pashuk, sv Saoirse Adventure Grant of £3,000 to undertake sailing expeditions to the Antarctic Peninsula.
 Read more

-2020 Dustin Reynolds, sv Tiama Completed a six-year solo circumnavigation after overcoming incredible challenges as a double amputee.
+2020 Dustin Reynolds, sv Tiama Adventure Grant of £3,000 to complete a six-year solo circumnavigation as a double amputee.
 Read more

-2020 Philippe Jamotte, sv Changabang Planned a west-about solo non-stop circumnavigation in a Class40 sailboat, a feat which if completed would be the first from the West Coast of the Americas.
+2020 Philippe Jamotte, sv Changabang Adventure Grant of £1,906 for a west-about solo non-stop circumnavigation in a Class40 sailboat, the first from the West Coast of the Americas.
 Read more

-2019 Jon Sanders, #NOPLASTICWASTE Sailed from Fremantle, west-about, on his 11th circumnavigation looking to bring attention to ocean plastic and to collect data and samples of micro plastics in less trafficked areas.
+2019 Jon Sanders, #NOPLASTICWASTE Conservation Grant of £1,320 to bring attention to ocean plastic and to collect data and samples of micro plastics in less trafficked areas.
 Read more

-2019 Bert ter Hart, sv Seaburban Awarded to support a single-handed, west-about circumnavigation via the five great capes using only traditional navigation.
+2019 Bert ter Hart, sv Seaburban Adventure Grant of £2,000 to support a single-handed, west-about circumnavigation via the five great capes using only traditional navigation.
 Read more

 |